UPDATED February 19, 2019

-Thank you to those who have recently donated dixie cups and extra snacks.
-We can always use those two things.
+Thank you to those who have recently donated hand soap, dixie cups, disinfecting wipes and extra snacks.
+We can always use those things.

-These are the sight words we have done so far in class: red, I, can, purple, we, yellow, the, brown, like, a, black, orange, go, blue, see, pink, gray, white, to, have, is, play, are, for.
+These are the sight words we have done so far in class: red, I, can, purple, we, yellow, the, brown, like, a, black, orange, go, green, blue, see, pink, gray, white, to, have, is, play, are, for, you, this, and, do, what, one, little, two, said, three

 PLEASE REMEMBER TO SEND A SNACK EVERYDAY FOR YOUR CHILD- EVEN IF THEY ARE BUYING THEIR LUNCH.